REI's New Groundbreaker Fleece

-We didn't have very good ease of movement in this model.
-As we mentioned above the bulky fit was constricting under another layer, and it wasn't comfortable to wear it under a backpack's hip belt.
+We didn't have outstanding ease of movement in this model.
+As we mentioned above, the bulky fit is constricting under another layer, and it isn't comfortable to wear it under a backpack's hip belt.

-REI says that the shoulder seams are moved forward so as not chafe under pack straps, but the straps still go over the seams, so we are not sure that design was very effective.
+REI says that the shoulder seams are moved forward so as not chafe under pack straps, but the straps still go over the seams, so we are not sure that design is very effective.
 It's also not the kind of performance layer that you would wear while hiking anyways, as you'd quickly overheat due to the lack of breathability.
-The whole jacket moved with us when raising our arms, and there wasn't great mobility in the shoulders.
-If you need something for really active pursuits that use your upper body, like when rock climbing or paddling on cold days, look to the Patagonia R1 Hoody or the Outdoor Research Deviator Hoody.
+The whole jacket moved with us when raising our arms, and there isn't great mobility in the shoulders.
+If you need something for really active pursuits that use your upper body, like when rock climbing or paddling on cold days, look to the Rab Nucleus Hoody or Patagonia R1.

-Most fleece jackets have little to no water resistance, so keep in mind that the above scores are their water resistance relative to each other, and not, say, compared to a dedication rain jacket.
+Most fleece jackets have little to no water resistance, so keep in mind that the above scores are their water-resistance relative to each other, and not, say, compared to a dedicated rain jacket.

-This jacket was our testers' least favorite model when it came to style.
-Style is a very subjective metric though, and some people prefer a plain look over something that is flashier looking or with a strong outdoor esthetic to it.
+This jacket is our testers' least favorite model when it comes to style.
+Style is a very subjective metric, though, and some people prefer a plain look over something that is flashier or with a strong outdoor esthetic to it.